-2 When deemed necessary by the supervisor, students may be instructed to take specific subjects offered in another major within the Graduate School.

-3 When deemed necessary by the supervisor, students may be instructed to take specific undergraduate subjects offered at other faculties and departments within the University.

-3 The recognition of credits earned for classes taken under the regulations stipulated in Clauses 1 and 2 that count towards degree conferment must be approved through deliberation by the Graduate School Committee, and shall not exceed ten credits for students enrolled in the Master's Program, and four credits for students enrolled in the Doctoral Program.
+- 2 When deemed necessary by the supervisor, students may be instructed to take specific subjects offered at other Graduate Schools within the University. - 3 When deemed necessary by the supervisor, students may be instructed to take specific subjects offered in another major within the Graduate School. - 4 When deemed necessary by the supervisor, students of the Master's program may be instructed to take specific undergraduate subjects offered at other faculties and departments within the University. - 5 The recognition of credits earned for classes taken under the regulations stipulated in Clauses 1 to 4 that count toward degree conferment must be approved through deliberation by the Graduate School Committee, and shall not exceed ten credits for students enrolled in the Master's Program, and four credits for students enrolled in the Doctoral Program.
 As a requirement for program completion, conferment of credits shall be limited to classes taken at Master's level for students enrolled in the Master's Program, and classes taken at Doctoral level for students enrolled in the Doctoral Program.